LucidtechAI/las-docs/getting-started/dev/net.md

 };
 var response = client.CreateDocument(content, "image/jpeg", groundTruth: groundTruth);
 ```

 ### Update an existing document
-If for instance a prediction reveals incorrect values in the ground truth of a document,
+If a prediction reveals incorrect values in the ground truth of a document,
-we can update the existing document with new ground truth values.
+we can update the existing document with new ground truth values:
 ```cs
 var response = client.UpdateDocument("las:document:<uuid-hex>", groundTruth: groundTruth);
 ```

-var response = client.UpdateDocument(documentId: "<documentId>", groundTruth: groundTruth);
-## Create a document with consent id
+## Create a document with a consentId

 {% hint style="info" %}
-Consent ID is an identifier you can assign to documents to keep track of document ownership for your customers.
+ConsentId is an identifier that you can assign to documents to keep track of document ownership for your customers.
 {% endhint %}

+(TTNote: Consider a link here to the 'consents' section for more information.)

 ```cs
 using Lucidtech.Las;